greyhoundforty/roks-icd-workshop/workshop/exercise-5/README.md

 ![Readiness](https://dsc.cloud/quickshare/readiness-probe.png)

 We'll put `/healthz` as the path and leave the port as `8080`.
+The app is a little heavy upon initialization so we'll set our Intial Delay to 30 seconds and our timeout to 2 seconds.
+In a production environment the Initial Delay would probably be closer to 5.

 Add a liveness probe:

 ![Liveness](https://dsc.cloud/quickshare/liveliness-probe.png)

 Again, we'll put `/healthz` as the path and leave the port as `8080`.
+Again we'll set our Intial Delay to 30 seconds and our timeout to 2 seconds.
 Scroll to the bottom and Click Save.

 If all works, everything should be the same.
 Let's check that the probes are really working though.